Muhammed-Ameen-T/Rozeto-ecommerce-app/README.md

 🛒 Product Catalog: Browse a curated selection of food items.

-🔍 Search & Filter: Find products by category, cuisine, price range, and more.
+🔍 Search & Filter: Find products by category, price range, and more.

 👤 User Accounts: Secure registration and login.